etrusci-org/quotes/markdown/quotes.md

 - This will be our reply to violence: to make music more intensely, more beautifully, more devotedly than ever before.

+## Leonard Cohen

+- If you don't become the ocean, you'll be seasick every day.

 ## Leonardo da Vinci

 - The noblest pleasure is the joy of understanding.